AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 1. Enter the subdomain that you created into your hosting solution, then click **[!UICONTROL Next]**.

-    Make sure you fill in the **full name** of the subdomain to delegate.
-For example, to delegate the "usoffers.email.weretail.com" subdomain, type "usoffers.email.weretail.com".
+    Make sure you fill in the **full name** of the subdomain to setup.
+For example, to configure the "usoffers.email.weretail.com" subdomain, type "usoffers.email.weretail.com".

     ![](assets/cname-submit.png)